DanielKjr/JobHuntLogger/README.md

 This could easily be solved by a Back- and front-end solution with SQLite, however I wish to challenge myself and to reach more subjects, frameworks and methods for the experience.

+It has proven difficult to get blazor communicating with other services, after a week of no progress and no documentation available on related issues, I compeltely reset the blazor app.

 Currently containing:
 - [x] Docker-compose orchestration with secrets for important parts.